Easterside: Amenities

 There is a small local shopping area, including local shops such as a Sainsbury's convenience store and Martins newsagent.
 There is also a branch library.
 The local pubs and clubs are The Viking, and The Beechwood, Easterside and District Social Club.

 Sport

 There are several playing facilities in the area.
 On the western edge of the area are the Saltersgill playing fields, the home of Acklam Rugby Club.
 These facilities are also used and maintained by the University of Teesside.
 The Middlesbrough Sports Village, a velodrome, skate park and tennis courts are on the other side of Marton Road on the site formerly known as Prissick Base.

 Schools

 The estate has three schools: Easterside Academy (Easterside Primary School as was), the St Thomas More RC Primary School, and Holmwood School for pupils with special educational needs.

 Churches

-The estate is served by the Anglican Church of St Agnes, which was built as a result of donation by Agnes Spencer and was opened in 1967.
+The estate was served by the Anglican Church of St Agnes, which was built as a result of donation by Agnes Spencer and was opened in 1967.
 Its architects were Mortimer Partners of Northallerton.
 The Roman Catholic Church of St Thomas More lies close to the social club on the outskirts of Beechwood.
+It was demolished in 2023 and only the spike remains.